siobhain/ccdshop/TESTME.md

 The [Code Institute Python Linter](https://pep8ci.herokuapp.com) was used to validate Python files.

-As of a week before submitting bag, products, home & profiles apps were cleared of all flake8 errors, checkout had the following
+As of a week before submitting bag, products, home & profiles apps were cleared of all flake8 errors, The only app with flake8 errors is checkout which has the following

 ![Checkout](docs/f-checkout.jpg)

- I did not break these 2 E501 lines in webhook handler as = 80 characters and for left alone for readibility.
-WRT the F841 on webhooks - the variable e is used as far as I can tell do did not understand this complaint.|
+ I did not break these 2 E501 lines in webhook handler as = 80 characters and for readibility I left ot alone.
+WRT the F841 on webhooks - the variable is used as far as I can tell so did not understand this complaint.
 If time allows I hope to check again before submitting.

 The [Code Institute Python Linter](https://pep8ci.herokuapp.com) was used to validate Python files.